ganmichele/hessapprox/README.md

 # Hessian approximation methods for molecular dynamics simulations
 this code implements:</br>
 the NGas method introduced in ...</br>
-the DBH method introduced in ...</br>
+the DBH method introduced in Conte R, Gabas F, Botti G, Zhuang Y, Ceotto M J. Chem.
+Phys.
+150, 244118 (2019)</br>
-the hessian update methods ...</br>
+the hessian update methods described in H Wu, M Rahman, J Wang, U Louderaj, W L Hase, and Y Zhuang.
+J. Chem.
+Phys.
+133, 074101 (2010)

+If you use the codes provided here or parts of them, please cite the following
+article:
+...

 ----